xrpronin17/xrpl-dev-portal/content/concepts/introduction/xrp-ledger-overview.md

 ## Responsible Software Governance
 [Responsible Software Governance]: #responsible-software-governance

 Any piece of software can only be as good as the developers who code and manage it.
-Ripple employs a team of world-class engineers dedicated full-time to maintaining and improving the XRP Ledger software, especially the core server, `rippled`.
-The [source code for `rippled`](https://github.com/ripple/rippled/) is available to the public with a permissive open-source license, as are many other parts of the XRP Ledger ecosystem.
+Ripple employs a team of world-class engineers dedicated full-time to maintaining and improving the XRP Ledger software, especially the core server, <span class="code-snippet">rippled</span>.
+The [source code for <span class="code-snippet">rippled</span>](https://github.com/ripple/rippled/) is available to the public with a permissive open-source license, as are many other parts of the XRP Ledger ecosystem.
 Ripple engineers follow best practices for software engineering, including:

 - A famously strict and thorough code review process
 - Comprehensive code coverage and unit tests